cardano-scaling/alba/design/design.md

 Our implementation will have parameter derivation code converting user-friendly to algorithm specific parameters.
-However, this should be decoupled from the ALBA algorithms: through documentation, we will encourage the developer to run parameter derivation manually in advance and then hardcode the output algorithm specific parameters in their application.
+However, this should be decoupled from the ALBA algorithms: through documentation, we will ask the developer to run parameter derivation manually in advance and then hardcode the output algorithm specific parameters in their application.
 The ALBA functions such as `prove` and `verify` will thus receive as input